 A little over a year later, before an enthusiastic crowd, undeterred by the cold, wet fall weather, the cornerstone was laid on November 17, 1903.
 Many arrived at the future site of New-York Historical via Central Park.

 Do you recognize the building in the background?
 It’s the the American Museum of Natural History!

 In the following years, the ambitious construction project kicked into high gear.

 Looking south on 77th Street after the brick wall was raised:

 Looking northwest on 77th Street:

 Although construction was completed and the spectacular Museum opened in 1908, expansions and renovations have continued to make room for more art and history in the ever-expanding N-YHS collection.
-This year, we begin yet another ground-breaking (pun intended) project, the Center for the Study of Women’s History, which will be located on our fourth floor and is scheduled to open in early 2017.
+In 2016, we began yet another groundbreaking (pun intended) project and opened our Center for Women’s History.